-Happening every Saturday, Can Cau market is where the Flower H’mong, Phu La, Giay, Black Dao and even Chinese from the border join together and create such a lively and bustling atmosphere.
-Apart from commodities and household items, cattle is the main thing they sell here while the number of buffalos is the greatest, explaining why people also call it Buffalo market.
-In the food area, traditional ethnic cuisine such as “thang co” - a combination of some animals’ organs, black noodles and corn wine is particularly favored by visitors that you should try.
+Happening every Saturday, Can Cau market is where the Flower H’mong, Phu La, Giay, Black Dao, and even Chinese from the border join together and create such a lively and bustling atmosphere.
+Apart from commodities and household items, cattle are the main thing they sell here while the number of buffalos is the greatest, explaining why people also call it the Buffalo market.
+In the food area, traditional ethnic cuisine such as “thang co” – a combination of some animals’ organs, black noodles, and corn wine is particularly favored by visitors you should try.

 Location: on the foot of Can Chan Su steep, Can Cau Commune, Si Ma Cai District, Lao Cai

 From Lao Cai city, following the 4D highway, you will reach Phong Nien Commune in Bao Thang District.
 Continuing on Road 153, you will arrive at the boat station of Bao Nhai Commune where then you can take in the magnificent scenery of mountains, forests, and peaceful river water on a yacht down the Chay river to the market.
 A variety of goods such as vegetables, herbs, mushrooms, honey, and brocades are sold and exchanged here.
 Visiting Cao Son market, it would be a waste not to try Coc Dam, Coc Ngu wine, buffalo meat, and horse meat of the H’mong ethnicity.

 Location: Cao Son Commune, Muong Khuong District, Lao Cai Province